Teri11/Delani-Studio/README.md

 ## Delani Studio
-A studio portfolio website build based on HTML,CSS,Javascript and jQuery,<br>on 19/12/2021.
+A studio portfolio website of Delani showing what they do best,<br>on 19/12/2021.

 <strong>By Kubai Augustine Mweteri</strong>